-Draw a great looking Camping Scene with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Camping Scene with easy, step-by-step drawing instructions, and video tutorial.

 Camping is a "recreational activity in which participants take up temporary residence in the outdoors."
 Camping first took a recreational turn around 1908, with the publication of The Camper's Handbook.